 The key to choosing the right pigtail connector is to match it to your needs.
 Here are some things you need to consider:

 - Wire Gauge: Make sure the pigtail matches the size of the wire.
-A too-small or too-large connector can result in a weak or loose connection.
+A connector that is too small or too large can result in a weak or loose connection.

 - Voltage and Current: Check the voltage and current ratings to ensure the pigtail connector can handle the power passing through it.